CoreumFoundation/CoreDEX-API/utils/httplib/README.md

 ## Usage

-Set a go struct to configur the handler as follows:
+Set a go struct to configure the handler as follows:

 ```go
 	behttp.InitRoutes([]behttp.Route{